AdobeDocs/federated-audience-composition.en/help/compositions/activities/reconciliation.md

 1. Add a **Reconciliation** activity into your composition.

 1. Select the **New schema**.
-A schema, also known as "targeting dimension", lets you define the targeted population: recipients, app subscribers, operators, subscribers, etc.
+A schema, also known as targeting dimension, lets you define the targeted population: recipients, app subscribers, operators, subscribers, etc.

 1. Select the field(s) to use for the reconciliation.
 You can use one or more reconciliation criteria.